Rafaelsoz/Rafaelsoz/README.md

-# Hi, I'm Rafael Soz - Data Scientist, Statistician and I like to play with Rust to develop applications!
+# Hi, I'm Rafael Soz – Data Scientist passionate about Computer Vision

 ## 🔎 About Me:
-I am a Data Science student at the University of São Paulo.
-During my academic journey, I have had contact with several programming languages, such as C, Java, Rust and, mainly, Python.
-In addition, I have explored different areas of statistics, including Classical, Bayesian and Nonparametric statistics.
+I am a Data Science student at the University of São Paulo, dedicated to solving problems through artificial intelligence.
+Throughout my academic journey, I have worked with multiple programming languages, including C, Java, Rust, and especially Python.

+I have also explored various statistical approaches, including Classical, Bayesian, and Nonparametric statistics.

-My main area of ​​interest is Data Science for structured and unstructured data, in which I use the Python language and its libraries, such as PyTirch, Sklearn, SciPy, among others.
+My main interests lie in Data Science for both structured and unstructured data, with a particular focus on computer vision.
+I leverage Python and its powerful libraries—such as PyTorch, Scikit-Learn, and SciPy—to tackle complex challenges.

-I really enjoy developing applications in Rust, because, as it is a low-level language, it allows the implementation of custom algorithms and the creation of metaheuristic applications efficiently.
-In addition, it is possible to integrate Rust programs with Python, thus combining the best of both worlds.
+Currently, I am researching the reliability of deep learning models, striving to make AI systems more robust and trustworthy.

 ## 🛠️ Languages and Tools:
 <div align="center">